Greenville Police using Automated License Plate Readers to fight crime, prompting privacy questions

 “They don’t bother me at all,” said John Dierking, who lives in Greenville.
 “I don’t have an issue with them.
 I’m not doing anything wrong.”

-“If I’m just doing day to day business [and] it’s just being sent to the FBI or sent to the government, even if I’m just like going to the store…I feel like that’s weird,” said Greenville resident Lydia Ritter.
+“If I’m just doing day to day business [and] it’s just being sent to the FBI or sent to the government, even if I’m just like going to the store…I feel like that’s weird,” Greenville resident Lydia Ritter said.

 The cameras are being paid for by council-approved civil assest forfeitures, according to Hunt.